xrahitel/USBCloner/README.md

 # USBCloner
-This PowerShell Script Checks For USB Drives.If It Finds A USB Drive It Clones It To The Current Directory Its In.
+This PowerShell Script Checks For USB Drives.If It Finds A USB Drive It Clones It To D:\USB.